How do we calculate the area of a kite?

 To solve the problem, we need to remember the formula for the area of a rhombus:

-The product of the diagonals multiplied together and divided by 2.
+The product of the diagonals multiplied together and then divided by 2.

-Let's plug in the data we have into the formula:
+Let's substitute in our data into the formula:

 2